 Our admissions criteria are identical for all students, whether they are from Canada or abroad.
 Our admissions process involves the completed application as well as a brief interview, to be scheduled with selected candidates following the initial screening of applications.
 For overseas students, these interviews will take place using Zoom video conferencing.

-For more information about the application process, please refer to the Application Guidelines.
+For more information about the application process, please refer to the Admissions Criteria.

 Do I need a visa to come to Canada for my Discover Year?

 In order to live in Canada for more than 6 months, you will need a visa.
 What type of visa will you need?
 Well, a key component of the Discover Year program is the work period, and in order to legally work in Canada, students will need to acquire a working holiday visa through the International Experience Canada program.
 Students must be at least 18 years old to apply for this visa, which will allow them to stay in Canada for more than 6 months and work while they are here.

 If you are under the age of 18, don’t worry!
 You can apply for a tourist visa, which will still allow you to live in Canada for more than 6 months, then you can simply change your status by applying for a working holiday visa once you turn 18.

 NOTE: US citizens are not eligible for a working holiday visa.
 We are currently in the process of applying for international student visa status, which would enable US students to work in Canada while taking their Discover Year, but timelines for the approvals are unknown.
 We will update this page as we learn more, so check back soon!